sommerfeld-io/template-repository/docs/content/usage/index.md

     - [ ] Remove the docs that are intended to explain the template repository.
 These are the files in the `docs/usage` directory.
 Replace them with the real usage documentation.
     - [ ] Inspect the `docs/about` directory and update the content to reflect the new project.
 - [ ] Setup Actions secrets and dependabot secrets in the repository settings
+- [ ] Update GitHub Actions workflows `pipeline.yml` and `release.yml` to build and deploy Docker images
 - [ ] Add any additional configuration e.g. for SonarCloud or any other relevant config.